-1. Non-incentive plan options make up 223,250 of the total.
+1. Non-incentive plan options make up 211,500 of the total.
 These were issued on the acquisition of Cannon Point in October 2015.
-Warrants make up the balance and were issued pursuant to the acquisition of Mission Gold in December 2015, prospectus financings in June 2016 and 2019, a private placement financing in July 2016 and the Credit Facility.
+Warrants make up the balance and were issued pursuant to the, prospectus financings in June 2016 and 2019, a private placement financing in July 2016 and the Credit Facility.